 Pyoderma is an itchy and uncomfortable skin condition, but it generally looks more serious than it is.
-Puppies and certain breeds with wrinkled skin are most vulnerable to this type of infection that arises from naturally occurring bacteria and causes red pustules and crusty lesions, primarily on the chin and abdomen.
-Some cases will resolve on their own within a couple of weeks; others may require antibiotic cream to heal.
+Dogs with underlying conditions affecting their skin, endocrine system, or immune system are most vulnerable to this type of infection that arises from naturally occurring bacteria and causes red pustules and crusty lesions.
+Some mild cases will resolve on their own within a couple of weeks; others may require topical or oral antibiotic therapy to heal.

 Because pyoderma can occur as a result of an underlying condition that compromises a pup's immunity, a veterinary evaluation is recommended.
-While similar to impetigo, a human skin infection, pyoderma is not transferable from puppies to people.
+Pyoderma is similar to impetigo, a human skin infection, and can be caused by similar bacteria.

 What Is Pyoderma?

 Pyoderma is a generalized bacterial skin infection that creates pus-filled bumps that break into crusting lesions on areas of sparse hair or skin folds.
-It most often occurs in young dogs and may indicate an underlying health condition.
+It often indicates an underlying health condition.

 Symptoms of Pyoderma in Dogs

-The signs of pyoderma are obvious because they are primarily present on the chin and abdomen where a dog's hair is sparse.
+The signs of pyoderma are most obvious on the chin and abdomen where a dog's hair is sparse.
 Look for:

 - Unhygienic living conditions (overcrowding, lack of sanitation)